NDIS Driver Development Training

 NDIS Kernel Driver Training Hardware

-NDIS Kernel Driver Development Software NDIS Kernel Driver Training Software
+WDK for NDIS Kernel Driver Development WDK for NDIS Kernel Driver Development

-NDIS Training and Course Requirements For the NDIS Kernel Driver Course, sound knowledge of C/C++ programming on Windows is required
+NDIS Training and Course Requirements Knowledge of C/C++ programming on Windows is required for the NDIS Kernel Driver course

-The course is offered as "Hybrid Training" (Webinar or Classic).
-Sybera also offers this course as an in-house seminar on-site at the customer's location
+The training is offered as a "Hybrid Training" (remote or classic in-person).
+Sybera also offers this training as an in-house seminar on the customer's premises

 NDIS Course and Training Room

-Our NDIS Kernel Driver training offers a hands-on introduction to Windows network architecture and teaches the step-by-step construction of kernel drivers.
-The focus is on Miniport and Intermediate drivers, whose structure and function are explained in detail using examples.
-Participants will gain comprehensive knowledge of sending and receiving Ethernet packets, managing OIDs, and resource management.
+The NDIS Kernel Driver course offers a hands-on introduction to the Windows network architecture and teaches the structure of NDIS kernel drivers step-by-step.
+The focus is on NDIS Miniport, Intermediate, and Filter Drivers, their structure, and functionality, which are explained in detail using examples and exercises.